Home Improvement Ideas- Flat Roof Extensions

 Despite being considered outdated by some thanks to a supposed susceptibility to water leaks, flat roof extensions are still the most popular form of home extension in the UK and for good reason.

 Sceptics point to this apparent inability to effectively cope with the worst of the weather as reason enough to shun all flat roof extension designs.
 It is this belief, not flat roof extensions, that is outdated.

-Before we look at some examples of what is possible and show you a selection of inspirational flat roof extension products to get your DIY pulses racing (scroll down if you cannot wait), let’s once and for all put an end to the belief that flat roof extension means leaky roof.
+Before we look at some examples of what is possible and show you a selection of inspirational flat roof extension products to get your DIY pulses racing, let’s once and for all put an end to the belief that flat roof extension means leaky roof.

 The Flat Roof Theory